gwd/schedbench/README.md

 - `schedbench [-f filename ] htmlreport`: Collate the data into a self-contained html document to `stdout`

-There is currently also a `schedbench-report` binary which doesn't link against libxl; this is so that you can run reports (or even generate plans) on a machine that doesn't have `libxl` installed.
+`schedbench` is compiled statically, so the report / plan side should run even on a system that doesn't have libxl installed (such as, perhaps, your dev box).

 # Modifying `sample.bench`